SantoshSrinivas79/meteor-breadcrumb-plugin/README.md

 * It current utilizes a private variable within FlowRouter which may cause it to break on FlowRouter updates.( I'll submit an issue about this once the other issues are resolved)

-Until the above issues are released, i'm not publishing this package to atmosphere.

-# Future plans

-I want to look at getting this using [RouteLayer](https://github.com/nicolaslopezj/meteor-router-layer/) so that it is router independant which would be great!

 # Try the [demo](http://meteor-breadcrumb-plugin-basic-example.meteor.com) which can be found on [github](https://github.com/rfox90/meteor-breadcrumb-plugin/tree/master/examples/basic)

 # Dependencies